Submissions

 Transmitting your work to the Journal and copyright information

 To assist in preparation of your manuscript download, complete, and submit the correct version (currently: June 2025 version) of the Journal Submission Checklist.
+The completed and signed Submission Checklist must be uploaded onto our site and labeled as "Submission Checklist".

 By submitting your article for publication, you grant Dermsquared the right to publish it and associated images in electronic format (on the Internet or as a CD-ROM version of the Internet site) or in paper format of the digital version in the Dermatology Online Journal.
 Please refer to the Policies page for detailed copyright information.